polkadot-fellows/xcm-format/proposals/0038-staking-instructions.md

 ## Motivation

-In this section you should describe why this is a valuable problem to solve.
-What use cases does it support and who will benefit from this change?
-Why is this solution the best in the space of possible solutions?
+> In this section you should describe why this is a valuable problem to solve.
+What use cases does
+> it support and who will benefit from this change?
+Why is this solution the best in the space of
+> possible solutions?

-The proposed staking instructions are meant to define a general interface to perform staking that requires work across multiple consensus systems.
+The staking instructions are meant to define a general interface to perform staking that requires work across multiple consensus systems.
 The goal is to standarize a minimal interface for staking through XCM that can be used in the context of relay-chain staking, system parachain staking and across the whole ecosystem.

 ## Specification